timescale/docs/cloud/service-explorer.md

 You can also inspect individual hypertables, including their sizes, dimension ranges, and compression status.

 You can also set a compression policy from this section.
-See [Setting a compression policy from Timescale Cloud console][set-compression] for details.
+For more information, see the [Setting a compression policy from Timescale Cloud console][set-compression] section.

 <img class="main-content__illustration"
 src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tsc-explorer-tables.png"